jalalbello/Auto_Sell_Dofus/README.md

 # Auto_Sell_Dofus

 A hobby project

-This project uses AI to read numbers from the screen, it also makes use of image recognition.
+This GUI bot Manages Inventory and automates inputs with Image recognition, Also use a Trained bot to read numbers and sell for a disccounted price on the game GUI.

-Meant for practice only, would not work if you decide to just import the code as that would violate TOS.
+It's been fun to design this part of the automation process, my other project will impliment this as part of automating the gathering profession.